osmmf/Eventify/README.md

 ## Contributing

-We welcome contributions to enhance Eventify.
+We welcome contributions to enhance OneClickEvent .
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).